mickberber/frontend-engineer-takehome/README.md

 The easiest way to test the app is to install the http-server package `npm install -g http-server` and then run `http-server` inside the project directory.

+#Contact Us
+If you have any concerns or feedback about the requirements, please don't hesitate to reach out to your interviewer.